pyarya/at_morse/README.md

 # at_morse
 A morse code decoder programmed in avr-libC for the atmega328p.
-ECE 312: Embedded Systems - Final Project.

 ## Breadboard ~ Hardware
 ![Breadboard](Breadboard.jpg)